elisescu/tty-proxy/README.md

 connections (i.e. `tty-share` clients), and 5000 is the port of the web interface through which remote users can connect.
 You can override the defaults by specifying a different port mapping on the command line, e.g.  `-p 4567:3456 -p 80:8080` to listen on `4567` and serve on `80`.

+## nginx

+Take a look at [this snippet](doc/nginx.conf) to see how I configured my nginx installation for TLS termination.